anipalur/gce-a-levels-bot/README.md

 Follow these steps to install this project on your system.

 1. Open a CLI (e.g. Command Prompt).
-2. Navigate to a folder you want to clone the repository into.
+2. Navigate to a folder you want to clone this repository into.
 3. Clone this repository.

     ```bash